pexip/os-python2.7/Doc/library/httplib.rst

    server.
 It should be instantiated passing it a host and optional port number.
 If no port number is passed, the port is extracted from the host string if it has the form ``host:port``, else the default HTTP port (80) is used.
-When true, the optional parameter *strict* (which defaults to a false value) causes ``BadStatusLine`` to be raised if the status line can't be parsed as a valid HTTP/1.0 or 1.1 status line.
+When True, the optional parameter *strict* (which defaults to a false value) causes ``BadStatusLine`` to be raised if the status line can't be parsed as a valid HTTP/1.0 or 1.1 status line.
 If the optional *timeout* parameter is given, blocking